CrazyFedde/docs/commands.md

 <a name="botadminremove"></a>
 ### Bot Admin Remove

-Removes a user id from the bot administrators list, if the users ID is in the config.json file, their ID will be added back to the administrators list when the bot restarts.
+Removes a user ID from the bot administrators list.
+If the user's ID is in config.json, their ID will be added back to the administrators list when the bot restarts.

 #### Usage

-    ;bar <user id>
+    ;bar <user ID>

 <a name="broadcast"></a>
 ### Broadcast

-Prepares a broadcast message and returns a unique ID for the message, as well as how it's going to look like, to send the message use the [broadcast send](#broadcastsend) command.
+Prepares a broadcast message and returns a unique ID for the message as well as how it's going to look like.
+To send the message use the [broadcast send](#broadcastsend) command.
 Broadcast message IDs are stored for two minutes before being deleted.

 #### Usage